jtpaasch/container/README.md

 Building images
 ---------------

 Build an image called `foo` from a `Dockerfile` in the folder `/usr/local/workdir`:

-    $ container build foo --build-dir /usr/local/workdir
+    $ container build foo /usr/local/workdir

-If the Dockerfile is in a subfolder of the `build-dir`, specify it's location (relative to the `build-dir`) with the `--dockerfile` flag.
+If the Dockerfile is in a subfolder of the build directory, specify it's location (relative to the build directory) with the `--dockerfile` flag.
 For instance:

-    $ container build foo --build-dir /usr/local/workdir --dockerfile dev/Dockerfile
+    $ container build foo /usr/local/workdir --dockerfile dev/Dockerfile

-The `build-dir` is what docker calls the "build context," which means the image only has access to files inside the `build-dir`, and nothing outside it.
+The build directory is what docker calls the "build context," which means the image only has access to files inside the build directory, and nothing outside it.

 Listing images